 3) Choose Mount & Boot Center in the main menu, wait while it loads:

-4) Make sure Mount & Boot Center looks like below (system partition that should be mounted as "C:" isn't mounted as "C:"):
+4) Make sure Mount & Boot Center looks like below (system partition which should be mounted as "C:" isn't actually mounted as "C:"):

 5) Set proper mount path for system partition.
-It's always "C:" for Windows 7 and Vista, and it's usually "C:" but may be different for Windows XP.
+It's always "C:" for Windows 10/8.1/8/7/Vista, and it's usually "C:" but may be different for Windows XP.
 If unsure, run Emergency Boot Kit Registry Editor and check HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Setup\BootDir:REG_SZ.

 6) Click OK to close Mount & Boot Center (changes will be commited to disk at this point), then choose "Reboot" in main menu of Emergency Boot Kit: